 This program provides information regarding the physiological, psychological, social, and legal impact of substance abuse.
-The offender will be instructed on methods to avoid addiction or methods of recovering from an addiction.
-The primary focus will be the relationship between substance abuse and criminal behavior.
+Participants are instructed on methods to avoid addiction or methods of recovering from an addiction.
+The primary focus is on the relationship between substance abuse and criminal behavior.

 This is an educational program taught by qualified counselors who have been trained by the Red Cross.
-The program is designed to teach inmates the facts, concerns, and fears that surround HIV/AIDS and the spreading of this illness.
+The program is designed to teach participants the facts, concerns, and fears that surround HIV/AIDS, and the spreading of this illness.

 This is a program directed specifically at females.
 It is directed to women who have a history of substance abuse and/or post traumatic stress syndrome.
-It shows women how to deal with the disease and the reoccurring thought processes that may continue after a woman has been traumatized such as through physical, sexual, or mental abuse, automobile accidents, etc.
+It shows women how to deal with the disease and the reoccurring thought processes that may continue after a woman has been traumatized such as through physical, sexual, or mental abuse, and automobile accidents.

-The purpose of this class is to teach offenders to recognize the causes and types of stress they experience.
+The purpose of this class is to teach ways to recognize the causes and types of stress they experience.
 The offender will learn skills associated with handling stress and physical relaxation exercises associated with alleviating stress.
-The goal is for offenders to gain a sense of control over their responses by using self-talk to control stressful reactions.
+The goal is to gain a sense of control over their responses by using self-talk to control stressful reactions.

 The purpose of this program is to assist in the realization that change is possible!